-There is an ocean of ways to communicate with your prospects and customers.
-Email marketing tends to be an efficient way to convert prospects into customers and the same goes for maintaining profitable relationships with your current ones.
-The No.1 rule to succeed with your email marketing is to have a clean and updated customer database with active email addresses.
+There are many ways to communicate with your prospects and customers.
+Email marketing tends to be an efficient way to convert prospects into customers, and the same goes for maintaining profitable relationships with your current ones.
+Make sure that you have a clean and updated customer database with active email addresses.

 Start by planning your campaign.
 What is the requested outcome?
 How will you communicate with your customers?
 Can you reward your customers for giving you their email addresses?

 To optimize the results of your campaign we recommend you perform a test.
 This example includes a test to find out if reward points work as a good incentive for your customers and how many points that will do the trick.

 - Target group: Customers with phone numbers but no email addresses

 - Test purpose: Find out if reward points work as an incentive